shehanvgqut/LMS-1/README.md

-1. Clone the project - nothing much after that.
+1. Clone the project - nothing much after that. use a code editor to open the cloned source code.
 2. Install all the node modules - if needed delete the existing nodes module folder and re-install
 3. Change axiosConfig - > baseURL to local

 4. YML -
 5. CI triggers only when the changes are commited to the main branch (typically when a PR is completed)
 6. Set the environment too MONGO_URI